reiver/reiver-uuid/chapters/unique-id-examples/README.md

  1995    09      000        08750
 ```

-Then could write the Fantasy Collect **student ID** for this new student as:
+Then could write the Fantasy College **student ID** for this new student as:
 ```
 1995-09-000-08750
 ```